SUNY College at Geneseo

 In addition to fulfilling your multi-cultural graduation requirement, this course also fulfills one course in the social science general education requirements.
 The guidelines for social science core courses stress the development of the following characteristics of a responsible member of society:

 (1) an acquaintance with major empirical, analytical, or theoretical approaches to human behavior, institutions or culture;

 (2) an acquaintance with social, economic, political, or moral alternatives;

 (3) an acquaintance with major problems, issues, institutions, practices or trends in the social world;

-one component of the evaluation process.
+(4) a capacity to express ideas clearly, coherently and grammatically in written form as one component of the evaluation process.
 This written work must total at least 1500 words, at least half of which must be prepared outside of class.

 Thomas, David H. 2000 Skull Wars: Kennewick Man, Archaeology, and the Battle for Native American Identity.
 Basic Books (a member of the Perseus Book Group) ISBN# 0-465-09225-x

 All other listed readings will be made available through the myCourses webpage as pdf files.

 Skull Wars Essay 75 points Feb.
 1st